UNINETTSigma2/documentation/files_storage/file_transfer.md

 Few typical examples when using `scp`:

-Copy single file to home folder on Fram note that folder is ommitted, home folder being default:
+Copy single file to home folder on Fram note that folder is omitted, home folder being default:
 ```console
 $ scp my_file.tar.gz <username>@fram.sigma2.no:
 ```